Frequently Asked Questions

 Our aim is to provide you a superior service for a lower cost.
 Upload speeds, especially, should be notably faster.
 This means backup services such as Carbonite and sending large email attachments will be much faster.

-With Ziplink Internet you can use your existing email account if accessible from the internet, or you can use the Ziplink email system.
+With Ziplink Internet you can use your existing email account if accessible from the internet.

 If experiencing problems with you emails getting to the recipient, make sure to direct your outgoing email to your email provider mail servers.

 If you use a web based email such as Yahoo or Gmail and use a web browser, no changes are necessary.

 Black Hill Area customer, please check the User Guide for more information

 Yes!
 Once you connect your router to the Wireless Modem, all computers connected to your router, whether wired or wireless, will have internet access once you are logged on.

 Yes, just contact us through the Contact Us page and tell us what you want to change or call 8002814ZIP(4947).
 Plan changes will be prorated from date of change.

 Please see the home page at www.ZipLinkInternet.com site for current rates as they may change from time to time.